HeleJ/Taekwon-do-club/README.md

 The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 * From the Github repository, navigate to the Setting tab
 * From the source section drop-down menuw, select the Master Branch
-* Once the master has been selected, the page provided the link to the comleted website.
+* Once the master has been selected, the page provided the link to the complgeted website.

 The live link can be found here - [Taekwon-do-Club](https://helej.github.io/Taekwon-do-club)